Range of Motion benefits and tips

 Don’t take any short cuts.
 As most personal trainer will explain, that means you should “aim for the largest Range Of Motion you can achieve in your exercises.”

 Simply because, your muscles will do more work per rep, and it will result in your breaking down more tissue by the end of the workout.

 If muscles and joints remain inactive for a certain period of time they can deteriorate over time and your range of motion will decrease.

 According to Wikipedia Range of motion (or ROM), is the linear or angular distance that a moving object may normally travel while properly attached to another.
 As used in the biomedical and by weightlifters, range of motion refers to the distance and direction a joint can move between the flexed position and the extended position.

-That there are two ways to improve range of motion:
+That there are two ways to improve ROM:

 - Passive range of motion exercises where someone is helping you to improve your flexibility.